jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

 {% highlight js %}
-// The `pipe` function here is the same as compose but composition is applied in reverse (left-to-right). const View = pipe( x => compose(asArray, x), computation => ({
+// The `pipe` function here is the same as compose but composition is applied in reverse (left-to-right).
+// You can find this function in your friendly Ramda module! const View = pipe( x => compose(asArray, x), computation => ({